luadamek/PyMomentumValidation/README.md

 An example of how to run many different injection tests for ID, ME and CB tracks is shown in the script run_injection_tests.sh.
 The script also derives the estimates iteratively.

-## Plotting the sagitta bias matrices
+## Retrieveing the Sagitta Bias Histograms
 Once a job has completed, functions are available to plot the sagitta bias histograms:
 ```
 import os